-The relationship between popular music and the prevailing economic ideology of Thatcherism was seen increasingly after Thatcher won her second election victory in the spring of 1983.
+The relationship between popular music and the prevailing economic ideology of Thatcherism was seen as increasingly close after Thatcher won her second election victory in the spring of 1983.
 For Simon Reynolds, the teenage pop-dance duo Wham expressed exactly this by writing ‘anthems of guilt-free hedonism for the aspirational youth of Southern England’ and being ’the perfect soundtrack to inaugurate Margaret Thatcher’s second term’ (2005: 412).
-Certainly the form of production-line dance pop – typified by the team of SAW (Mike Stock, Matt Aitken and Pete Waterman) and their record label PWL (described on the sleeve of their singles as ‘the sound of a bright young Britain’) – was an example of the association with the capitalism of Margaret Thatcher.
-The ideology of indlabelhad been committed with the anti-Thatcherism, but the success of the indie label PWL radically questioned this connection, when ‘SAW started a run of chart success that peaked in 1989 with seven o.
-1 singles, all of which were distributed by Pinnacle, Rough Trade’s arch-competitor in independent music distribution’ (King 2012: 377).
+Certainly the form of production-line dance pop – typified by the team of SAW (Mike Stock, Matt Aitken and Pete Waterman) and their record label PWL (described on the sleeve of their singles as ‘the sound of a bright young Britain’) – was an example of the growing association with the capitalism of Margaret Thatcher.
+The ideology of independent labels had been committed with the anti-Thatcherism, but the success of the indie label PWL radically questioned this connection, when ‘SAW started a run of chart success that peaked in 1989 with seven No. 1 singles, all of which were distributed by Pinnacle, Rough Trade’s arch-competitor in independent music distribution’ (King 2012: 377).
 Gradually, Pete Waterman became the most visible voice, from the ranks of music industry, to openly praise Thatcherite values and her ideology in creating the new wealth in Britain.
-Waterman was the typical example of the Thatcherite self-made man of the 1980s, the and music entrepreneur who had intuitively understood the popular taste of the British dancing nation and built his music emporium on that, benefiting from the deregulated economy of the decade.
-Therefore, the success of SAW and PWL highly reflected the failure of serious rocks dream people iving people hope and pride, through entertainment, almost just a vision of better, more exciting and efficient consumer capitalism’ (1990: 468).
-This seems to be the same hat Hann encapsulated in his bitter definition of the happy embrace of Spandau Ballet.
+Waterman was the typical example of the Thatcherite self-made man of the 1980s, the DJ and music entrepreneur who had intuitively understood the popular taste of the British dancing nation and built his music emporium on that, benefiting from the deregulated economy of the decade.
+Therefore, the success of SAW and PWL highly reflected the failure of 1960s-related serious rock culture and its dream to change people and to prevent popular music becoming too commercial, instead ‘giving people hope and pride, through entertainment, almost just a vision of better, more exciting and efficient consumer capitalism’ (1990: 468).
+This seems to be much the same as that which Hann encapsulated in his bitter definition of the ‘happy embrace’ of Spandau Ballet.

-THE SECRET THATCHERITES’ – THE SUBVERSIVE GLORIFICATION OF CAPITALIST SUCCESS IN 1980S BRITISH POP
+‘THE SECRET THATCHERITES’ – THE SUBVERSIVE GLORIFICATION OF CAPITALIST SUCCESS IN 1980S BRITISH POP

-Pop-culture – and in the wider historical context the popular music industry – had always been linked to fashion, trends, ultra-individuality, consumerism and ‘success-by-any-means-tactics’.
-This taste for pop entrepreneurship – and especially its economic bond with the neo-conservative ideology of wealth-creating – comes hilariously lie in the Pet Shop Boys’ song and music video Opportunities (Let’s Make Lots of Money, 1985), which subversively glorifies consumerism, trade and success.
-Starting with the lyrics, I've got the brains, you've got the looks / Let's make lots of money’, it travels to the 1980s Thatcherite territory, leaving the listener to wonder if this a pro-Thatcherite anthem for freer, more informal and discrete economy or an ironic comment on the overwhelming order of American capitalism and its materialistic values.
+Pop-culture – and in the wider historical context the entire popular music industry – had always been linked to fashion, trends, ultra-individuality, consumerism and ‘success-by-any-means-tactics’.
+This taste for pop entrepreneurship – and especially its economic bond with the neo-conservative ideology of wealth-creating – comes hilariously to life in the Pet Shop Boys’ song and music video Opportunities (Let’s Make Lots of Money, 1985), which subversively glorifies consumerism, trade and success.
+Starting with the lyrics, ‘I've got the brains, you've got the looks / Let's make lots of money’, it travels to the 1980s Thatcherite territory, leaving the listener to wonder if this a pro-Thatcherite anthem for a freer, more informal and discrete economy or an ironic comment on the overwhelming order of American capitalism and its materialistic values.
 The music video, directed by Zbigniew Rybczynski, continues in this mode by putting Neil Tennant in a corporate executive suit and Chris Lowe of PSB in T-shirt and jeans dressed as a scaffolder.
-They pass random objects between them – a case, a brick, books, a petrol can etc. – showing how all reality is now w the human interaction is becoming inextricably trade-bound.
-While bank notes start falling from the sky, Neil puts on an Uncle Sam hat, and the omnipotent world of free enterprise is satiried by the iconic imagery related to trade and money-making.
+They pass random objects between them – a case, a brick, books, a petrol can, etc. – showing how all reality is now commodified and how the majority of human interaction is becoming inextricably trade-bound.
+While bank notes start falling from the sky, Neil puts on an Uncle Sam hat, and the omnipotent world of free enterprise is satirised by the iconic imagery related to trade and money-making.